NBA Trade Rumors: Jimmy Butler Disappointed With Andrew Wiggins’ Defense & Work Ethic, Reports ‘Sporting News’

 — Bleacher Report (@BleacherReport) June 15, 2018

 To make things more complicated, the arrival of Jimmy Butler in Minnesota has a bad effect on Andrew Wiggins’ performance on the offensive end of the floor.
 As Deveney noted, sharing the court with Butler forced Wiggins to sacrifice lots of shot attempts, but his true shooting percentage dropped from 54.3 to 50.5.
-It also affected his player efficiency which went down from 16.5 to 13.0.
+It also affected his player efficiency, which went down from 16.5 to 13.0.

-Butler’s concern about Wiggins’ work ethic and defense could play a major role whether he will sign a contract extension with the Timberwolves this summer or not.
+Butler’s concern about Wiggins’ work ethic and defense could play a major role in whether he will sign a contract extension with the Timberwolves this summer or not.
 The 28-year-old has a player option on his contract that will enable him to become an unrestricted free agent in the summer of 2019.
 If the Timberwolves fail to address the issue, they will be forced to part ways with either superstar, and there is a high possibility that Wiggins is the one who is going to be traded.

 However, despite his superstar potential, trading Wiggins won’t be easy for the Timberwolves since he just signed a massive contract extension.
 The Timberwolves should find a team with salary cap space who is willing to absorb Wiggins’ contract and give them quality trade assets in return.